joealcantara/PhD/README.md

 The Jupyter Notebooks folder contains 1 module with functions that help me process data.
 This is required if you want to run the notebook.
 Please ask me if you need the data to run the notebook.

+Production.ipynb = Latest fully functioning workbook
+Test.ipynb = Latest test workbook, things may be broken.

 # The Big To Do List

-Implement TTR, Brunet's, Honore's
+Implement Honore's Statistic

 Avg Word Type per sentence.

 Avg Word Type per document.

-Count Hesitations.

-Linear Regression.

 Refactor code.